Project Recovery

 how to recover a project that is behind schedule

 A project that is behind schedule is not a failed project.
 It is a derailed project.
 The difference matters because derailed projects can be recovered.
-Failed projects cannot.
-Most project managers do not know the difference between the two because no one taught them the recovery process.
+Most project managers do not know the recovery process because no one taught them one.
 This post does.

 The three-step recovery process below works regardless of how far behind the project is, how long it has been off track, or how complex the project is.
 What it requires is honesty about the current state and the willingness to stop adding work before you start fixing the problem.